-Actions to encourage public housing residents to become more involved in management and participate in homeownership federal income tax credit equal to 20% or 50% of the interest paid on a mortgage loan.
+Actions to encourage public housing residents to become more involved in management and participate in homeownership.

+In rural Nevada the Nevada Rural Housing Authority oversees the "Home at Last" program for 1sttime homebuyers and provides up to 4% of the loan amount for down payment assistance.
+In addition, the Housing Authority oversees the Mortgage Credit Certificate program which provides a dollar-for-dollar federal income tax credit equal to 20% or 50% of the interest paid on a mortgage loan.
 The tax credit is provided to the homebuyer every year; and annual savings is estimated to average \$2,000 per year.
-Finally the Housing Authority works with eligible Housing Choice Voucher recipients to set aside funding to become 1st-time homebuyers.
+Finally, the Housing Authority works with eligible Housing Choice Voucher recipients to set aside funding to become 1st-time homebuyers.